Fixtures

 You can watch online or download the FA Player from Google Play or the App Store.
 You will need to register.
 If you’re not in the UK you can watch most games live with the FA Player (more info on the US below).

 Should Spurs ever get to the Champions League (or if you fancy watching the teams that have made it that far) you can watch games streaming live via Dazn on youtube.
 What’s great about this is that they have multiple streams for each game with audio commentary in relevant languages – depending on where the teams are from.
-Like the FA Player there can be technical glitches but it’s a more than decent service.
+Like other services there can be technical glitches but it’s a more than decent service.

 Watching in the US

-If you’re watching from the US, the majority of matches will be streamed on Spurs Play or the FA Player (free login required).
-Starting with the 2022/23 season, the US TV rights for the WSL will transferred from NBC to CBS network, and matches will then air on either CBS Sports Network or stream on Paramount+.
+If you’re watching from the US, the majority of matches will be streamed on Spurs Play, youtube or the FA Player (free login required).
+From the 2022/23 season, the US TV rights for the WSL were owned by CBS network, with matches airing on either CBS Sports Network or stream on Paramount+.
 There is also the option of watching select matches on ATA Football, a subscription streaming service.
 The ATA streams have much more commentary than the FA Player broadcasts (including halftime coverage), but ATA doesn’t stream every Spurs Women match.

 Connect with other Spurs Women fans